andyljones/boardlaw/docs/index.rst

 * It leverages :github:`Monte-Carlo Tree Search as Regularized Policy Optimization <https://arxiv.org/abs/2007.12509>` to get away with doing ~64 sims compared to the usual ~800.
 It also subs out the bisection search recommended in the paper for a Newton solver, which is much faster.
-* It disposes of the replay buffer since stale, repeated samples are bad for training speed (`p55, 57 <https://arxiv.org/pdf/1912.06680.pdf>`_)
+* It uses a minimal replay buffer of 64 steps, as repeated samples are bad for training speed (`p55, 57 <https://arxiv.org/pdf/1912.06680.pdf>`_)
-* To suppress the cyclic behaviour that can show up in self-play without a replay buffer, for 20% of games it uses a league based on `OpenAI Five's (p59) <https://arxiv.org/pdf/1912.06680.pdf>`_.
 * It uses fully-connected resnets, as convnets seem to be overkill for boards this small.
 * It uses `ReZero <https://arxiv.org/abs/2003.04887>`_ initialization to skip out on (slow, annoying) layernorms and batchnorms.